devhirano/docker-gitlab/README.md

 ./start.sh
 ```

-NOTE : verify start.sh for using image name and version

 ## access gitlab web-ui

+Acceess to the external_url in the gitlab.rb file.
-You can see the "change password" ui if reconfigure are done.
+Then you can see the "change password" ui if reconfigure are done.

 NOTE:
-you have to wait until reconfigure gitlab, also take 300 sec or more
+  You have to wait until reconfigure gitlab, also take 300 sec or more.
-so you can check it with below command if anxious
+  So you can check logs with below command if anxious.

-## Add remote repo
+## Adding remote repo

-You have to access git using ssh.
+You can access git using ssh if you changed ssh port.

 git remote add origin ssh://git@<HOST IP>:<SSH FWD PORT>/<GITLAB REPO USER>/<GITLAB REPO NAME>